 In short, as there are mixed reviews with regard to the usage of creatine, for safe and best results, it is recommended to use Creatine supplements from a licensed nutritionist or a registered dietician.

 Creatine monohydrate is a crystalline, colorless stuff found in muscle tissue.
 This is highly useful for the production of phosphocreatine, an element highly vital to produce (ATP) adenosine triphosphate.
 Al though, a range of supplements containing creatine monohydrates are now available, perhaps the best is naturally occurring creatine monohydrate.
 Some of the foods that are rich in creatine monohydrate are:

-Especially those contained in beaf, salmon, and tuna.
-It is accounted that about one pound of beef consists of 5 grams of creatine monohydrate, and one pound of red meat contains 2 grams of creatine monohydrates.
+Especially those contained in beef, salmon, and tuna.
+It is accounted that about one pound of beef consists of 5 grams of creatine monohydrate, and one pound of red meat contains 2 grams of creatine monohydrate.

 There is about 4.5 grams in one pound of salmon.
-In addition, sea food items such as tuna, sushi, and sashimi are highly rich in creatine monohydrate.
+In addition, sea foods such as tuna, sushi, and sashimi are highly rich in creatine monohydrate.